Digital Mental Health Resources for LGBTQ+ and Allies

 Mental Health Resources for LGBT Collegians: A Content Analysis of College Counseling Center Web Sites

-The authors of this article examined the websites college counseling centers use to discuss what they offer to LGBT students facing mental health challenges.
+The authors of this article examine how college counseling center websites support LGBT students facing mental health challenges.

 Reducing the Treatment Gap for LGBT Mental Health Needs: The Potential of Telepsychiatry